-Call us paranoid (you wouldn’t be the first), but sooner or later the zombie apocalypse
+Call us paranoid (you wouldn’t be the first), but sooner or later

 will be more than just the theme of a popular weekly television show.
 We’re not suggesting that the dead will actually rise from the grave to eat the flesh of the living; instead, we’re using it as a metaphor for the breakdown of society.

 Ask yourself this: what happens when you call 911 and no one picks up the phone?
 Let’s say a natural disaster has struck, and you’re sheltering in place, awaiting help, when a mob of looters turns up on your street.
 That’s not the time you want to be compiling a bug-out strategy, or driving an ordinary sedan.